vlanse/glmr/README.md

 ```

 ## Run
-Prepare configuration file and put it in home dir.
+Prepare configuration file and put it in home dir (btw, configuration file is being watched for changes, so program restart is not needed).

 Example:
 ```yaml